 - Entrants are responsible for obtaining all necessary clearances, licensing, permits and releases necessary to have their films exhibited.
 The festival and organizers are not responsible for any infringement claims, including but not limited to credit, copyrights and/or trademarks.

-- By submitting to the festival you give us permission to screen your film in front of a live audience as well as post in an online viewing platform.
+- By submitting to the festival you give us permission to screen your film in front of a live audience.

 - The final program of the festival will be posted 2 weeks prior to the festival date.

-- If accepted, your film will be in-competition for both Audience and Jury Awards.
+- If accepted through this platform, your film will be in-competition for both Audience and Jury Awards.